Asymmetric Nuclear Matter and Neutron Star Properties in Relativistic ab initio Theory in the Full Dirac Space

+The clear difference of symmetry energy for high densities shown in Fig.~\ref{Fig2} and its importance in neutron stars inspire us to apply the RBHF theory in the full Dirac space to neutron stars.
 Based on the binding energy per nucleon as a function of the density and assuming $\beta$ equilibrium in the neutron star matter, the mass and radius of a cold, spherical, and static neutron star can be obtained by solving the Tolman-Oppenheimer-Volkov (TOV) equation~\cite{Oppenheimer1939_PR55-374,Tolman1939_PR55-364}.
-In Fig.~\ref{Fig3} we show the neutron star mass-radius relations obtained from the EOSs obtained by the RBHF theory in the full Dirac space with the potentials Bonn A, B, and C. The radii of a $1.4M_{\odot}$\ neutron star are 11.97, 12.13, and 12.27 km, respectively.
-Recently, the mass and radius of PSR J0030+0451 were observed simultaneously by the Neutron star Interior Composition Explorer (NICER) as $1.44^{+0.15}_{-0.14}M_{\odot}$ and $13.02^{+1.24}_{-1.06}$km~\cite{Miller2019-ApJ887-L24}.
-The confidence intervals for 68\% and 95\% about the relations between mass and radius from the NICER analysis are also shown in Fig.~\ref{Fig3}.
+In Fig.~\ref{Fig3} we show the neutron star mass-radius relations obtained from the EOS obtained by the RBHF theory in the full Dirac space with the potentials Bonn A, B, and C. The radii of a $1.4M_{\odot}$\ neutron star $R_{1.4}$ are 11.97, 12.13, and 12.27 km, respectively.
+Recently, the Neutron star Interior Composition Explorer (NICER) mission has reported two independent Bayesian parameter estimations of the mass and equatorial radius of the millisecond pulsar PSR J0030+0451 as $1.34_{-0.16}^{+0.15} M_\odot$ and $12.71_{-1.19}^{+1.14}$\ km~\cite{Riley_2019-ApJ887.L21}, as well as $1.44^{+0.15}_{-0.14}M_{\odot}$ and $13.02^{+1.24}_{-1.06}$\ km~\cite{Miller2019-ApJ887-L24}.
+The confidence intervals for 68\% and 95\% about the relations between mass and radius from Ref.~\cite{Miller2019-ApJ887-L24} are also shown in Fig.~\ref{Fig3}.
 It can be seen that the predictions from the RBHF theory are completely consistent with the constraints by NICER.
+Moreover, we notice that there exist many other estimates of $R_{1.4}$ from different sources (see Ref.~\cite{Al-Mamun_2021-PhysRevLett.126.061101} and references therein).
+It is found that our results on $R_{1.4}$ in the full Dirac space are consistent with those works, except for a few with an upper limit smaller than 11.9 km.
+The radii $R_{1.4}$ of a $1.4M_{\odot}$\ neutron star from the RBHF theory in the full Dirac space, the projection method, and the momentum-independence approximation are 11.97, 12.38, and 12.35 km, respectively.
+The relatively small neutron star radius suggested by the full Dirac space implies that the symmetry energy at higher densities is soft, which is consistent with the result shown in Fig.~\ref{Fig2}.